-According to the estimates of the American Cancer Society, in 2018, there would be 1,735,350 new cancer cases diagnosed and 609,640 deaths, due to cancer in the United States.
+According to the estimates of the Globocan, in 2020, there were around 2,556,862 new cancer cases diagnosed and 699,274 deaths due to cancer in the United States.
 The most common cancers in the United States are breast cancer, lung cancer, prostate cancer, colorectum cancer, bladder cancer, and skin cancer.

 2. RESEARCH METHODOLOGY